heydar-540/TodoList-app/README.md

 # TodoList-app
-Todo List app with HTML,CSS and js
+Todo List app with HTML,CSS and javascript